 This GIS product represents the set of lotic (river and stream) core areas.
-In combination with the lentic (lake and pond) cores and terrestrial cores and connectors (see lenticCores.shp and tCoreNet.shp), they spatially represent the ecological network derived from the CTR LCD project.
+In combination with the lentic (lake and pond) cores (see lenticCores.shp) and terrestrial cores and connectors (see tCoreNet.shp and tCoreTiers.shp), they spatially represent the ecological network derived from the CTR LCD project.
 The network is designed to provide strategic guidance for conserving natural areas, and the fish, wildlife, and other components of biodiversity that they support, within the Connecticut River watershed.